Keyboard shortcuts

 Recoverable errors

-Recoverable errors are part of the current V1 compiler contract.
+Recoverable errors are part of the current V1 language contract, but they are split into two different surfaces:

 Use / ErrorType after the success type: